New IRC Section 67(g) and Form 1041 Trust Deduction Rules Post-Tax Reform

 - Excess deductions on termination of an estate or trust

-The panel will discuss these and other important topics:
+The panel will review these and other relevant topics:

-- Which deductions do trusts and estates lose under the new tax law?
+- Which deductions do trusts and estates lose under the latest tax reform?

-- What are the bases for trusts and estates avoiding the cap on deductibility of state and local taxes under the new law?
+- What are the bases for trusts and estates avoiding the cap on deductibility of state and local taxes under the latest tax reform?

 - What are possible areas of uncertainty in IRS interpretation of treatment of fiduciary fees and other itemized deductions?

-- What are the planning implications of changes in deductions under the new tax law?
+- What are the planning implications of changes in deductions under the latest tax reform?

 Jeremiah W. (Jere) Doyle, IV